NALTP/Rules/README.md

       - (iii) Captains, official co-captains (or an approved stand-in) and players in-game are the only group members permitted to call timeout.
     - (b) Mid-late game:
       - (i) Timeout may be called if two or more players from the same team exit the game at the same time.
 The timeout may only be called by the team missing two players.
-      - (i) Captains, official co-captains (or an approved stand-in) and players in-game are the only group members permitted to call timeout.
+      - (ii) Captains, official co-captains (or an approved stand-in) and players in-game are the only group members permitted to call timeout.
-      - (ii) Once timeout is called, the following must happen:
+      - (iii) Once timeout is called, the following must happen:
         - (1) The team calling the timeout must return their flag to their base before the timeout takes effect.
 This does not require a full reset; the timeout will begin upon the return even if the flag is immediately transferred to regrab.
         - (2) If the team calling the timeout is winning when the timeout is called, the time will be rounded up to the nearest whole minute.
         - (3) If the team calling the timeout is losing when the timeout is called, the time will be rounded down to the nearest whole minute.
         - (4) Game settings will remain the same, except remaining time as outlined above.
         - (5) Remember to save .eus from before and after the timeout, as TagPro League can handle timeouts.
-      - (iii) The CRC may assess caps, standings points, or game penalties in matches where a timeout is believed to have given either team an advantage.
+      - (iv) The CRC may assess caps, standings points, or game penalties in matches where a timeout is believed to have given either team an advantage.
         - (1) A team returning to a 4v4 match is not considered gaining an advantage.
     - (c) Inappropriate timeouts:
       - (i) If a team calls for a time out when they are not eligible to, the CRC may enforce forfeits, standings point deductions, or waiver wire penalties at their discretion.

 #### Section F - Substitutions
-  - (1) Any eligible players may be substituted between halves so long as they will not otherwise conflict with the rulebook at the conclusion of the upcoming or in-progress half.
+  - (1) Any eligible players may be substituted between games so long as they will not otherwise conflict with the rulebook at the conclusion of the upcoming or in-progress game.
 Please see [Article IV Section C](#section-c---loans) for more information on loans and hot-subs.
   - (2) Live substitutions, or “hot-subs”, are permitted during league games.
     - (a) Teams can make as many substitutions as they like.
     - (b) If players are having trouble with lag, they will be permitted up to two refreshes before their captain may demand they substitute out.